tattle-made/viral-spiral-backend/README.md

 python game-creator.py | tee output1.txt
 ```

 The file `game-creator.py` should run multiple instances of chrome on your browser and simulate the game with 4 players players playing.
 You will find the log of the game inside the `output1.txt` file at the end of the game.

+# Debugging

+These instructions are useful when you are running the server inside a docker container and using VS code as your IDE.
+We'll use `debugpy` as the debugger.

+1. Run `pip install debugpy` inside your container.
+2. Run `pipenv shell`
+3. Run `python -m debugpy --listen 0.0.0.0:5678 --wait-for-client main_loop/websocket.py`
+4. Open VS code and go to the Run and Debug screen.
+Click on the play button and choose "debugpy" to connect to the server.

+You should be able to set breakpoints now.
+Configuration for connecting to the remote host can be seen in `.vscode/launch.json`